 Mohs surgery is an advanced technique, designed to remove just the right amount of tissue to include cancerous cell but no more.
 “Slow Mohs” is a modified form, well suited to and recommended for Lentigo maligna treatment

-With a specialist Mohs team in house, the approach best suited to your case is available at our London clinics.
+With a specialist Mohs team in house, the approach best suited to your case is available at our London clinic.
 Normal tissue is spared, lessening cosmetic repair of any resulting wound.
 A skin graft could still be needed but the likelihood is reduced, yet the cure rate is high.